Decypharr (Core Service)#

 sonarr/radarr

-You can keep the normal Decypharr (qBittorrent) client for torrents and add the Sabnzbd client for NZBs.
+core_service includes decypharr after Decypharr has Usenet providers configured.
+You can keep the normal Decypharr qBittorrent-style client for torrents and use the Sabnzbd-style client for NZBs.

 Use api_keys to define provider credentials: